Ooma pricing, features, and limitations: Everything to know in 2026

 4. Get unlimited calling and messaging

 Every Quo plan comes with truly unlimited calls and texts — not just ‘unlimited’ in the marketing sense.
 We never limit toll-free minutes or the amount of numbers you buy.
-Additional local and toll-free numbers cost $5 per number per month.
+Additional local US, Canadian, and North American toll-free numbers cost $5 per number per month.

-Plus, you’ll notice our base plan comes with features that Ooma’s base plan lacks, such as on-demand call recording and a desktop app that lets you place calls.
+Plus, you’ll notice our base plan includes features Ooma’s base plan lacks.
+For example, you’ll get access to on-demand call recording and a desktop app that lets you place calls.

 5. Collaborate to reply faster and provide better service

 Ooma requires multiple upgrades to unlock collaboration features.
-With Quo (formerly OpenPhone), you can split responsibility for incoming conversations on every plan.
+With Quo, you can split responsibility for incoming conversations on every plan.

 We offer team collaboration tools that let you: